TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 ::::::{prf:proof}
-We have already seen ({prf:ref}`Prop:MatrixInv:InvertibleIndepCols`) that an invertible matrix has independent columns, which implies that the reduced echelon form of $A$ is indeed the identity matrix.
+We have already seen ({prf:ref}`Prop:MatrixInv:InvertibleIndepCols`) that an invertible matrix linearly independent columns, which implies that the reduced echelon form of $A$ is indeed the identity matrix.
 And then it is clear that via row operations we get

 $$